4bdullah7eeshan/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes

-A basic recipe website.
+This is a simple recipe website created with HTML.